linostar/zombireBot/README.md

 - `!auto heal` command, if set to `lowest`, will make the player automatically heals the ally with the lowest HP, before the current hour ends.
 If set to `highest`, the target of healing will be the ally with the highest HP.
 The player should at least 1 MP remaining for that auto-action to take place.
 - `!auto attack` command, similarly to `!auto heal`, allows the player to attack the enemy with the lowest or highest HP, before the current hour ends.
 - `!auto search` command, will allow the player to auto-spend 1 MP (if available) to search for an item.
 It won't work of the user inventory is already full.
-- `!auto chest` command, will allow the player to automatically open/drop the chests.
+- `!auto chest` command, will allow the player to automatically open/drop the chests right after obtaining them.
 - Note that enabling `!auto attack` will cancel `!auto heal` and `!auto search`, and vice versa.

 **Items:**